rmsouza01/siamxt/README.txt

 The documentation page won’t load if you have Ad-blockers.
 Please, disable them!

+Some demos can also be found in the jupyter-notebook folder in this repository.

 Install
 -------
 Download the zip file, unzip it, go to the toolbox folder and type on terminal: